realpython/materials/django-pagination/README.md

 (venv) $ python manage.py runserver
 ```

-Navigate to `http://localhost:8000/all` to see the page with all Python Keywords.
+Navigate to `http://localhost:8000/all` to see the page with all the Python keywords.